pimbrouwers/Donald/README.md

 let p2 : SqlType = SqlType.Int32 1
 ```

 Helpers also exist which implicitly call the respective F# conversion function.
-Which are especially useful when you are working with value types in your program.
+Which can be especially useful when you are working with value types in your program.

 ```fsharp
 let p1 : SqlType = sqlInt32 "1" // equivalent to SqlType.Int32 (int "1")
 ```

-> `string` is used here **only** for demonstration purposes.
+###

 ## Reading Values